ibowditch/userdocs/events.md

 ### Basic Types

-Open/available - white background, solid border
+**Open/available** (white background, solid border)
 : Events become open 1 hour before their start time and remain open until their end time.
 When they are open, they will accept sign-ins from members either using a tag, or using the sign-in icon.

-Closed/completed - grey background, solid border
+**Closed/completed** (grey background, solid border)
 : Events close when their finish time has passed.
-They will be shown with a grey background when they are closed, and will not accept sign-in attempts with a tag.
+They will not accept sign-in attempts with a tag.
 The sign-in icon will also be removed.

-Future - white background, dashed border
+**Future** (white background, dashed border)

-:  Events starting more than 1 hour in the future are shown with a dashed border.
-They will not be available to sign-in with a tag, and no sign-in icon is shown.
+: Events starting more than 1 hour in the future will not be available to sign-in with a tag, and no sign-in icon is shown.

 ### Additional Types

 (overnight)=
-Overnight
+**Overnight**
 : Normally, events are removed from the kiosk at midnight when the display is updated.
 However, you can specify that an event runs overnight by giving a finish time in the next day.

   The kiosk shows all events that start **or end** on the current day, so an overnight event will appear on both the start day **and** on the end day.
 This allows crew to sign out when they return from a night shift.

 :::{admonition} **Always set the end time for overnight events**
 :class: warning